 - 1. Definition.
 Matters of law include such factors as carrying forward prior year residential appeal results, preferential assessments, and farmland valuation. - 2.
 Evidence.
 Appeals alleging an incorrect application of law must include a brief, citing the law in question, as well as copies of any legal opinions and/or judicial rulings regarding the law in question. - 3.
-Tax Year 2023 is a General Assessment Year.
-Thus, decisions from the previous general assessment cycle do not have to be carried forward to the 2023 tax year.
-(35 ILCS 200/9-155)
+Tax Year 2024 is not a general assessment year for Lake County.
+Assessed values from 2023 are generally carried forward through 2026 subject to equalization.
+The Board of Review will review an assessment and correct it as appears just.
+(35 ILCS 200/16-55)